-Logic 1: The Art of Argument (grades 8-12) - Joanne Juren - "My chief objection to a quarrel," G.K.
+Logic (grades 8-12) - Allison Naumann - "My chief objection to a quarrel," G.K.
 Chesterton wrote, "is that it ends a good argument."
 High school students will argue (and sometimes quarrel), but they won't argue well without good training.
-This accelerated 8-week course, THE ART OF ARGUMENT, is designed to teach the argumentative adolescent how to reason with clarity, relevance, and purpose.
+This accelerated course which counts 1 full credit is designed to teach the argumentative adolescent how to reason with clarity, relevance, and purpose.
 The mastery of informal logic -- the logical fallacies -- is a foundational subject by which other subjects are evaluated, assessed, and learned.
-This course counts 1/2 credit on the high school transcript.
-NO TEXTBOOK Time: Thursdays; 1:00 - 2:30 pm Dates: Spring; 1/11-2/29/24 Cost: \$250; 7/4 \$275

-Logic 2: Advanced Logic (grades 8-12) - Joanne Juren - This accelerated 8-week course is geared directly toward students as young as eighth grade, making a subject usually reserved for college both accessible and relevant to middle and high school students.
-Formal logic is particularly beneficial for students interested in Engineering or other math-based-fields, Law, Scientific Research, Computer Science, or post-graduate degrees in the humanities.
-This course counts 1/2 credit on the high school transcript.
-Prerequisite: Logic 1: The Art of Argument.
-NO TEXTBOOK.
-Time: Thurdays; 1-2:30 pm Dates: Spring; 3/7-5/2/24 Cost: \$250; 7/4 \$275 To qualify for graduation, students must enroll in both Logic Courses.
-Math All of HEP's Math Teachers hold a Master's Degree!

-All students must have a permission form from the previous HEP math teacher or take a placement test in order to enroll in Math 7/6 or higher.
+The second half of the course focuses on formal logic which will help all students in math and is particularly beneficial for students interested in Engineering and other math-related fields, Law, Scientific Research, Computer Science, or post-graduate degrees in the humanities.
+Students will use Venn diagrams to dissect syllogisms to determine validity.
+Students must bring both a brain and a sense of humor to class.
+Students will complete 1 major project during the course.
+Time: Wednesdays; 10:45-12:15 pm Dates: Spring - 1/8-4/30/25 Cost: \$500; after 7/4 \$525 Math All students must have a permission form from the previous HEP math teacher or take a placement test in order to enroll in Math 7/6 or higher.
 The placement test can be taken most any day during the summer.
 Note to Parents: Students must work daily at least 5 days a week on their math homework.
 Only this type of systematic practice will produce math mastery and a good math grade.
 Most students who try to complete all work in only 1 session a week are doomed to fail.
 Parents are to supervise the timely completion of all homework assignments.
 Why Saxon Math? - More than 25 years of independent effectiveness research, test results and field testing provide clear evidence that the Saxon Algebra 1 and Algebra 2 series results in immediate, dramatic, and sustained high levels of student performance.
 The program employs a proven pedagogy of incremental instruction; new concepts and strategies are introduced in easily assimilated pieces, building upon concepts students have already learned and mastered.

 Saxon Math 7/6 (6th grade) - Sue Rothberg - This yearlong course (32 weeks) covers the Saxon 7/6 textbook, 4th edition in a classroom setting.
 MATH 7/6 introduces the concepts, procedures, and vocabulary your student needs to be successful in upper-level algebra and geometry courses.
 Covers compound interest; functions and coordinate graphing; integers; exponential expressions; divisibility concepts; prime factorization; ratios and proportions; radius, circumference and pi; statistics and probability; and complementary and supplementary angles.
 The teacher will test on a regular basis.
 This is a 6th grade course.
-Time: Wednesdays; 1:00-2:30 pm Dates: 8/22-12/12/23 and 1/9-4/30/24 Cost: \$795; after 7/4 - \$825 (32-week class).
+Time: Wednesdays; 1:00-2:30 pm Dates: 8/21-12/11/24 and 1/8-4/30/25 Cost: \$825; after 7/4 - \$850 (32-week class).

-Saxon Math 8/7 (7th grade) - Sue Rothberg - Saxon Math 8/7, 3rd edition, is a comprehensive middle school level course in arithmetic and geometry, as well as beginning algebra.
+Saxon Math 8/7 (7th grade) - Erica Trejo - Saxon Math 8/7, 3rd edition, is a comprehensive middle school level course in arithmetic and geometry, as well as beginning algebra.
 This 32-week course also covers some basic geometry with measuring lengths, angles, perimeters, and areas.
 In beginning algebraic concepts, it covers solving for unknowns and balancing equations.
 This course focuses on decimals, ratios, percent, and word problems.
 The teacher will test on a regular basis.
 This is a 7th grade course.
-Time: Tuesday 2:45-4:15 pm Dates: 8/22-12/12/23 and 1/9-4/30/24

-Cost: \$795; after 7/4 - \$825 (32-week class)
+Time: Tuesdays; 2:45-4:15 pm Dates: 8/20-12/10/24 and 1/7-4/29/25 Cost: \$825; after 7/4 - \$850 (32-week class)